Permafrost/TundraTN/README.md

     * `$ordered?` is an optional boolean flag which when true processes tasks in ascending task creation order.
-This flag is only applicable when `$concurrency` is set to 1, and defaults to false, if not specified.
+This flag is only applicable when `$concurrency` is set to 1.
+Defaults to false, if not specified.

+      Failed tasks are either retried as per the retry settings on the receiver's profile, or a default of 127 times if no retry settings are specified on the receiver's profile.

       Once all retries for a task have failed, it is considered exhausted.
 The exhausted task's retry count is reset to 0, the task is requeued, and the queue is suspended, requiring manual intervention is to resolve the queue processing errors.

-    * `$retries` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
-Defaults to 0 (no retries), if not specified.

-    * `$limit` is the maximum number of items in the queue that will be processed by one invocation of this service.
-Defaults to 2,147,483,647 (the maximum value of a 32-bit signed integer), if not specified.

   * Outputs:
     * `queue` is the name of the Trading Networks queue from which tasks were